 Although wheat contains more protein and lysine than corn, the balance of amino acids in wheat is rather poor.
 This means that pig diets formulated with wheat should be balanced on a lysine basis, rather than a crude protein basis.

-Terry adds that, depending on the price of soybean meal, which can be a protein source for pigs, wheat can be a more cost-effective way to balance a pig’s lysine needs.
-Because wheat has more lysine in it than corn, “wheat is going to be worth 102 to 106 percent the feeding value of corn pound for pound.”
+Terry adds that depending on the price of soybean meal, which can be a protein source for pigs, wheat can be a more cost-effective way to balance a pig’s lysine needs.
+Because wheat has more lysine in it than corn, “wheat is going to be worth 102-106% the feeding value of corn pound for pound.”

 Feeding Wheat in Different Production Phases